 Yes.
-Split ticketing is legal and doesn’t go against the railway’s conditions of travel.
+Split ticketing is legal and is allowed by the National Conditions of Travel under which all train companies on the national rail network operate.
 Just remember that you must take a train that calls at the station(s) you bought your train ticket(s) for.

 As there are a large number of train companies operating in the UK that apply different rail fares, finding the best price can be quite tricky.
 Split ticketing can help you find a clever combination of tickets to make your overall journey cheaper.

 No. Having split tickets doesn’t necessarily mean that you have to change trains – if your journey had no changes originally, there’d still be no changes.
 However, if your journey included a change, then this will still apply.

 Your tickets won’t always ‘split’ at the same point that your train changes though.
 The only condition when using split tickets is that the train you take must stop at all the places you’ve bought tickets for and not just pass through them.